ChrisBryann/SimpleCalculator/README.md

 * [License](#license)

 ## General Information
-- This project was made to for testing Python Tkinter's GUI.
+- This project was made to test Python Tkinter's GUI.
 - It's a simple calculator that solves basic operations.
 - I made this project during Summer 2021 and was interested in making an application mixed with mathematics.